How To Light Your Outdoor Entryway

-Outdoor entryway lighting serves several important purposes: It welcomes guests, enables a bright, safe passage towards the door and a way to identify visitors, as well as offers a favorable first impression with a hint of "jewelry" at the front of your home.
+Outdoor entryway lighting serves several important purposes: it welcomes guests, enables a bright, safe passage towards the door and a way to identify visitors, as well as offering a favorable first impression with a hint of “jewelry” at the front of your home.
 From selecting the proper size to style considerations, we help you find the lights that are right for your outdoor entryway.

 Q: Which factors influence which lights you choose?

-Q: What types of entryway lighting are available?
+Q: What types of outdoor entryway lighting are available?

 A: The range is almost as extensive as with indoor lighting, and includes sconces, hanging pendants, flush and semi-flush ceiling, and recessed lighting.
 Typically you’ll choose a few to work together and the lighting can be layered, similar to indoor areas.